 The corresponding error code is UPDATE_PENDING.

-In an environment with Cisco Nexus 1000V Distributed Virtual Switch, vSphere Lifecycle Manager displays different messages in different situations.
-For details, see Host Upgrade Compliance Messages When Cisco Nexus 1000V Is Present.
+In an environment with Cisco Nexus 1000V Distributed Virtual Switch, Update Manager displays different messages in different situations.
+For details, see Host Upgrade Scan Messages When Cisco Nexus 1000V Is Present.

 If Cisco's Virtual Ethernet Module (VEM) software is found on the host, the precheck script checks if the software is part of the upgrade as well, and that the VEM supports the same version of the Virtual Supervisor Module (VSM) as the existing version on the host.
 If the software is missing or is compatible with a different version of the VSM, the script returns a warning and the scan result indicates the version of the VEM software that was expected on the upgrade ISO, and the version, if any, that was found on the ISO.